 Blood Child is horror thriller based on a true story.
 Bill and Ashely DiAngelo seem to have it all, an overseas posting to Singapore, life in paradise and a new baby on the way.
 But tragedy...
 See full summary »

-Emily and Eden Stevens escape one violent situation only to dive head first into another.
-Terrified and alone they are stranded in the dark woods only to be chased into a horrific scene in ...
+Emily and Eden Stevens escape one violent situation only to stumble into another.
+Terrified and alone, they are stranded in the woods, hunted by a werewolf.
+When they find shelter in a ...
 See full summary »

 Was this review helpful to you?